 Suppose we want to model the idea of an instant in time uniformly distributed within a particular hour.
 We could use the idea of a randomly chosen minute by letting each minute have probability 1/60.
-If we wanted to measure time in tenths of seconds, we could let each tenth of a second have probability 1/600, etc. But it is often convenient to think of time as a continuous matter, even though as a practical matter time can be measured only up to some degree of precision, and whatever that degree of precision, the result is some finite set of possibilities.
-Looking to continuous random variables means that we seek a treatment that does not depend on the precision of measurement, pretending that time can be measured arbitrarily accurately.
+If we wanted to measure time in tenths of seconds, we could let each tenth of a second have probability 1/600, etc. But it is often convenient to think of time in a continuous way, even though as a practical matter time can be measured only up to some degree of precision, and whatever that degree of precision, the result is some finite set of possibilities.
+Looking to continuous random variables means seeking a treatment that does not depend on the precision of measurement, pretending that time can be measured arbitrarily accurately.